Call signaling messages may be passed in two ways:

 Default: 0

-When enabled, GnuGk will collect RTCP sender reports and send them to the Radius server.
+When enabled, GnuGk will collect RTCP sender reports (eg. to send them to a Radius server).

 RemoveMCInFastStartTransmitOffer=1